 Scenario 3: An infant was brought with legs amputated.
 The mother was mentally ill and father was out of contact that night.
 The on duty doctors had the child, no guardians.
 The infant got preliminary treatment and was admitted to Pediatric ICU all with their effort.
 The child could be saved.
 There were dozens of agencies, NGOs and charities visiting the child for next one week.
 Everyone came and snapped some photos with the child, spoke some words of sympathy but the deed of the doctors and nurses went unnoticed.

 I wanted to show, that something more than treatment is going on at hospitals every day.
 Every night some doctor, nurse or staff is donating blood for patient.
-Every day they are arranging free medicines, equipments for the patients and these aren’t for credit.
+Everyday they are arranging free medicines or equipment for the patients and these aren’t for credit.
 We do it out of our interest and dedication for our patients.

 So is media doing justice to them?
 Isn’t the irresponsible media ruining the aspiration of thousands of new coming doctors by publishing articles like those published in